-Here you have to enter the VAT code, but you can enter either the 'Amount' or 'Total', and the other input field will be automatically calculated.
+Here you have to enter the Sales Tax/VAT code, but you can enter either the 'Amount' or 'Total', and the other input field will be automatically calculated.
 Unlike the discount calculator however, this is just a calculator.
 Clicking on the 'OK' button exits the form, but it does NOT plug any values into the invoice.

-The 'Analysis' button displays a breakdown of the VAT that's been applied to the invoice (this button is not in Level 2, as the analysis is provided in a 'Details' tab).
-An example of the analysis is shown below:
+The 'Analysis' button displays a breakdown of the Sales Tax/VAT that's been applied to the invoice (this button is not in Level 2, as the analysis is provided in the 'Details' tab).
+An example of the analysis is shown in the next screen image: